aresponses/aresponses/README.md

 ### Updating package on pypi
   - `make deploy`

 ## Changelog

+#### 2.0.0
+**Warning!
+Breaking Changes!**
+- breaking change: require explicit assertions for test failures
+- feature: autocomplete works in intellij/pycharm
+- feature: can match on body of request
+- feature: store calls made
+- feature: repeated responses
+- bugfix: no longer stops event loop
+- feature: if dict or list is passed into `response`, a json response will be generated

 #### 1.1.2
 - make passthrough feature work with binary data